marsh-circle/civicrm-training-guide/docs/sessions/case-management.md

 * What a case is
 * How to add a new case type
-* How to add new cases and to manage a case
+* How to add new cases and to manage a case.

 Extra points that it would be good to go into, if there is time include: